-- a) Topography and Natural Barriers shall serve as screening where feasible. - b) Existing flora shall be preserved to block the ground mounted solar units from public roads and residences. - c) Should new screening need to be developed, the use of year round solid vegetative barrier of non-invasive, zone appropriate plant materials will be used. - d) Screening will be maintained Any diseased or dead plant materials will be replaced in a reasonable time frame. - e) Solid screening is not required to hide the units but should be landscaped to visually blend into its surroundings except when in conflict with abutting residences privacy.
+- Topography and natural barriers shall serve as screening where feasible. - Existing flora shall be preserved to block the ground mounted solar units from public roads and residences. - Should new screening need to be developed, the use of year-round solid vegetative barrier of non-invasive, zone appropriate plant materials will beused. - Screening will be maintained Any diseased or dead plant materials will be replaced no later than the spring of the following year. - Solid screening is not required to hide the units but should be landscaped to visually blend into its surroundings except when in conflict with abutting residences privacy.

-C. Use Regulations in districts

-- i) Hamlet (H) and Historic Districts (HD) Ground mounted and roof mounted solar units are a conditional use. - ii) Forest District (F) Ground mounted and roof mounted solar units are a permitted use. - iii) Rural Residential District (RR) Ground mounted and roof mounted solar units are a permitted use. - iv) Recreation Commercial (RC) Ground mounted and roof mounted solar units are a permitted use.

-D. Abandonment or Decommissioning
+- C. Use Regulations in districts - i) Hamlet (H) and Historic Districts (HD) Ground mounted and roof mounted solar units are a conditional use. - ii) Forest District (F) Ground mounted and roof mounted solar units are a conditional use. - iii) Rural Residential District (RR) Ground mounted and roof mounted solar units are a conditional use. - iv) Recreation Commercial (RC) Ground mounted and roof mounted solar units are a conditional use. - D. Abandonment or Decommissioning